status-im/specs/docs/stable/5-secure-transport.md

 - A signed prekey based on secp256k1 - `SPK`
 - A prekey signature - `Sig(IK, Encode(SPK))`

-More details can be found in the `X3DH Prekey bundle creation` section of [Account specification](./status-account-spec.md#x3dh-prekey-bundle-creation).
+More details can be found in the `X3DH Prekey bundle creation` section of [2/ACCOUNT](https://specs.status.im/spec/2#x3dh-prekey-bundles).

 Prekey bundles can be extracted from any user's messages, or found via searching for their specific topic, `{IK}-contact-code`.

 TODO: See below on bundle retrieval, this seems like enhancement and parameter for recommendation

 ### Bundle retrieval

 <!-- TODO: Potentially move this completely over to [Trust Establishment](./status-account-spec.md) -->

 X3DH works by having client apps create and make available a bundle of prekeys (the X3DH bundle) that can later be requested by other interlocutors when they wish to start a conversation with a given user.